 Conclusion

-JQL commands can be implemented to know more about your Jira Projects.
-You can also use the Jira API GET issue to know more about the issues of your projects.
-This is what you’ve learnt in this article:
+JQL commands can be implemented to learn more about your Jira Projects.
+You can also use the Jira API GET issue to learn more about your projects’ issues.
+This is what you’ve learned in this article:

-• You’ve learnt more about Jira REST APIs.
+• You’ve learned more about Jira REST APIs.

-• You’ve learnt how to use JQL with Jira REST APIs.
+• You’ve learned how to use JQL with Jira REST APIs.

-• You’ve learnt how to implement Jira API GET issue.
+• You’ve learned how to implement the Jira API GET issue.

-To further increase your productivity and business know-how, combining Jira with Hevo Data can be very helpful as Hevo Data has baked in Jira support alongside access to other providers in its Data Warehousing Platform.
+To further increase your productivity and business know-how, combining Jira with Hevo Data can be very helpful.
+Hevo Data has baked in Jira support alongside access to other providers in its Data Warehousing Platform.
+Connect with us today to improve your data management experience and achieve more with your data.

 Nicholas Samuel